 Bee’s public speaking appearances include the Jaipur Literature Festival, 5x15, the Times Literary Festival, Hay Festivals in Cartagena and Xalapa, Southbank WOW festival, and British Council literary events in Iraq, Norway, Palestine and Russia.

-Bee chairs a campaign to memorialise Wollstonecraft, has four kids, and is based in New Delhi.
+Bee chairs a campaign to memorialise Wollstonecraft, has four kids, and is based in London.